communityinclusion/thinkcollege/sites/all/modules/contrib/book_helper/README.txt

  * Requirements
  * Installation
  * Similar Modules
+ * Other notes

 INTRODUCTION
 ------------

-The Book helper module improves Drupal's core book module's functionality.
+The Book helper module improves Drupal core book module's functionality.

-Drupal's Book module, included in core, does a great job at building custom site sections.
+Core Book module does a great job at building custom site sections.
 The Book helper module enables additional features from Drupal's menu system to improve the ordering of a book's pages.
 This module also allows administrators to further customize a book's navigation block.

 FEATURES